hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 -> **Example:** See the `.sentinel` files included in the [example policy repo][example_repo], or browse the [list of example policies][example_policies].

-Write some [Sentinel policies for TFE][defining_policies], and commit them to your repo as `.sentinel` files.
-If you're already enforcing Sentinel policies in TFE, copy them into the new repo.
+Write some [Sentinel policies for Terraform Cloud][defining_policies], and commit them to your repo as `.sentinel` files.
+If you're already enforcing Sentinel policies in Terraform Cloud, copy them into the new repo.

 -> **Note:** Since your Terraform configuration for policies will be using [the `tfe` provider][tfe_provider] with very elevated permissions, you might want to use a Sentinel policy to restrict which `tfe` resources the workspace can manage.
 The example policy repo [includes a policy](https://github.com/hashicorp/tfe-policies-example/blob/master/tfe_policies_only.sentinel) that only allows `tfe_sentinel_policy` and `tfe_policy_set` resources in the policy workspace.

 ## Terraform Configuration

-Next, write a Terraform configuration to manage your policies and policy sets in TFE using [the `tfe` provider][tfe_provider].
+Next, write a Terraform configuration to manage your policies and policy sets in Terraform Cloud using [the `tfe` provider][tfe_provider].

 -> **Example:** The example policy repo includes a [complete Terraform configuration for policies](https://github.com/hashicorp/tfe-policies-example/blob/master/main.tf), with comments for clarity.
 If you prefer to read the Terraform code without a guided walkthrough, you can [skip to the next section][inpage_workspace].

-### Define Variables for Accessing TFE
+### Define Variables for Accessing Terraform Cloud

-The `tfe` provider needs a highly privileged Terraform Enterprise API token in order to manage policies.
-The best way to handle this type of secret is with a sensitive variable in a TFE workspace.
+The `tfe` provider needs a highly privileged Terraform Cloud API token in order to manage policies.
+The best way to handle this type of secret is with a sensitive variable in a Terraform Cloud workspace.
 To enable this, define a variable in the configuration.

 ```hcl
 variable "tfe_token" {}
 ```

-If you use a private install of TFE or multiple TFE organizations (or if you might do so in the future), you can set your TFE hostname and TFE organization as variables:
+If you use a Terraform Enterprise instance or multiple Terraform Cloud organizations (or if you might do so in the future), you can set your hostname and organization as variables:

 ```hcl
 variable "tfe_hostname" {